 I’ve created things with all kinds of languages and frameworks.
 Game server list in ASP.NET & Mono, tower defense desktop game with XNA, Java server, C# WPF client etc. The only thing that links my interests is probably using web to get or send data.

 My best card in the deck is Ember.js.
-I’ve started learning it when I was 16 (in 2013), after I’ve watched this truly outstanding video by Yehuda Katz from San Francisco HTML5 conference.
+I’ve started learning it when I was 16 (in 2013), after I’ve watched by Yehuda Katz from San Francisco HTML5 conference.
 So I had my goal, learn Ember, I needed more motivation and determination.
-Quote from this video was in my head since I’ve heard it for first time.
+Quote from was in my head since I’ve heard it for first time.

 Whatever you do, be passionate about it.